takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 3.10.01 <br>
+    ・ The coefficients for the "auto-adjustment" function of the external display have been changed and adjusted to be more accurately positioned.　<br>
+    We will continue to make this adjustment in the future. <br>
+    ・ Fixed a problem in which the size of the red timer on the external display timer was a common value for all resolutions. <br>

   ○ 3.10.00 <br>
     ・ Added "auto-adjustment" feature to external display-related functions!
 It automatically adjusts the position and size to some extent even in windowed mode! <br>